Jordan-Lee-Entertainment/elixire/README.md

 # Edit frontend/config.json and admin-panel/config.json
 # so they're pointing to your domain.

-# this sets up the folder structure in ./images for you
+# this sets up the folder structure in ./images for you.
 # do not run 'cd utils/upgrade' then run the script.
 ./utils/upgrade/folder_sharding.py

 # Update frontend and admin-panel repositories
+# Use this makefile task to update your instance
 make update

 # Build the frontend and the admin-panel